Higher-Order Exceptional Points Induced by Non-Markovian Environments: Model and Hamiltonian

-\textit{The CPA condition.} For suitably chosen parameters, coherent perfect absorption (CPA) occurs when the output fields vanish, i.e., $a_1^{(\rm out)}(t)=a_2^{(\rm out)}(t)=0$.
-The system exhibits an effective gain through the CPA of the two input fields at port $a$, allowing the Hamiltonian to be pseudo-Hermitian, which can be identified by analyzing the total output spectrum (see Sec.~\ref{section IIIA}).
+\textit{The CPA condition.} For suitably chosen parameters, CPA occurs when the output fields vanish, i.e., $a_1^{(\rm out)}(t)=a_2^{(\rm out)}(t)=0$.
+The system exhibits an effective gain through the CPA of the two input fields at cavity $a$, allowing the Hamiltonian to be pseudo-Hermitian, which can be identified by analyzing the total output spectrum (see Sec.~\ref{section IIIA}).
+To analyze the CPA condition, we perform a modified Laplace transform~\cite{Uchiyama1282009,Shen1222015} to Eq.~(\ref{eq:system-dynamics}) and obtain (derivation details can be found in Appendix~\ref{Derivation and discussion of Eq16})